wendahere/JAWS/Sean.md

 vi)After that it will download the programe and now you have micropython on your ESP32!!!
 # Week 5
 ## Reflection
-Today it was a break week cause of some misunderstandings but our lecturer dabbled on power sources that you can check out on
+Today it was a break week cause of some misunderstandings but our lecturer dabbled on power sources and you can check it out []([https://github.com/wendahere/JAWS/blob/master/README.md](https://github.com/wendahere/JAWS/blob/master/README.md))

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI3ODU2OTQ2LDg2OTYxMjIzOSw2MDU5OT
+eyJoaXN0b3J5IjpbLTM5NTk1NjI3MCw4Njk2MTIyMzksNjA1OT
-k5MjYsLTY3MDM4NTE4NF19
+k5OTI2LC02NzAzODUxODRdfQ==
 -->